Chapter 2 Introduction to Hypothesis test

 #> [1] "Proportion of tests with min(p) < 0.05: 0.43"

-1. Make a simulation of score: group A and B
+1. Make a simulation of the score: group A and B

 2. B follows normal(mean=0, std=1); A follows normal(mean=0.1, std=1)

-3. Generate 100 samples for each group, and do a t test, is difference significant?
+3. Generate 100 samples for each group, and do a t-test, is the difference significant?
 Please use set.seed(0) beforehand.

-4. Try 3) again but general 3,00 samples this time, later 1,000 samples.
+4. Try 3) again, but general 3,00 samples this time, and then 1,000 samples.
 What do you find?
-Think the relation between power and sample size.
+Think about the relation between power and sample size.

 set.seed(0)